Click here to view our Disclaimer.

 How to Write an (Approvable) Affirmative Fair Housing Marketing Plan

-Focus: So, you’ve written your Affirmative Fair Housing Marketing Plan and HUD, RD or the State Agency has approved it.
+Focus: So, you’ve written your Affirmative Fair Housing Marketing Plan and HUD, RD or the State Agency have approved it.
 Now what?
-Bring the plan you are trying to implement and we will dissect it together.
-Even if you didn’t write the plan but are the one on site having to implement it, this course is also for you!
-This course reviews where the information came from and what it means, teaches you how to implement and train staff on the plan, keep and organize records, track results, and prove ongoing compliance.
+Bring the plan you are trying to implement, and we will dissect it together.
+This course reviews where the information came from and what it means, teaches you how to implement and train staff on the plan, keep, and organize records, track results, and prove ongoing compliance.
+We will discuss FHEO’s focus on what they call “segregated” properties and how to demonstrate compliance.
 We will also discuss how to perform the 5-year review of the plan, how to determine if the plan needs to be revised, and how to report the changes or lack of changes to HUD.

 504 Coordination (with or without a named “504 Coordinator”)